‘Beacon of light’ Hollyoaks actor Paul Danan died day before court date

 “We shared many laughs, chats, and unforgettable moments.
 My heart goes out to his loved ones right now.
 Rest easy, brother.”

+DJ Roni Size, who won the 1997 Mercury Prize for the album New Forms with his drum and bass group Roni Size and Reprazent, wrote on Instagram that he “woke up” to the news of his friend’s death on Thursday, and called him a “beautiful soul”, and “long time side kick”.

+He also said: “When you loose someone so close to you it is always so hard to find the right words to say how you are really feeling and what I should share online.”

-Bafta-winning actor writer, director, and producer Adam Deacon Danan as a “genuinely kind and compassionate person” in an Instagram story.
+Bafta-winning actor writer, director, and producer Adam Deacon said Danan was a “genuinely kind and compassionate person” in an Instagram story.

 EastEnders actor Dean Gaffney also paid tribute, saying in an Instagram story Danan “had a heart of gold”.